fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 # Detailed design
 [design]: #detailed-design

-Interface types (defined or imported) can define static abstract methods.
-These types are called "Interfaces with static abstract methods" or IWSAM for short.
+Interface types (defined or imported) can define static abstract members.
+These types are called "Interfaces with static abstract members" or IWSAM for short.

-Interfaces with static abstract methods can be implemented by classes and structs.
+Interfaces with static abstract members can be implemented by classes, structs, unions and records.

 Generic code can be written where generic parameters are constrained by these interfaces.

 ## Implementing IWSAMs

 A class or struct can declare implementations of interfaces with static abstract members.
 The requirements and inference/checking rules are the same as for instance members.

 ```fsharp
 type IAdditionOperator<'T> =